apache/celeborn/docs/decommissioning.md

 ## Worker Decommission

-Celeborn provides support for decommissioning workers via a RESTful API, which enables administrators to efficiently manage cluster resizing and the removal of unhealthy worker nodes without disrupting ongoing jobs.
+Celeborn provides support for decommissioning workers via a REST API, which enables administrators to efficiently manage cluster resizing and the removal of unhealthy worker nodes without disrupting ongoing jobs.

 ## Decommission Process

 Here's a detailed breakdown of how the decommissioning process works:

-- Decommissioning Request: Administrators can send a decommission request through the RESTful API to initiate the process for one or more worker nodes.
+- Decommissioning Request: Administrators can send a decommission request through the REST API to initiate the process for one or more worker nodes.

 - Handling New Requests: Once the decommissioning process starts, the affected worker nodes will no longer